spflueger/bes3-boss-himster-submission/README.md

 - *run_boss_ana.sh*: shell script, which is executed on the himster for each individual job and calls boss.exe

 ### Usage:
-0. If you like copy the *example_submit_script.py*
+0. (optional) If you like copy the *example_submit_script.py*
 1. Inside the *example_submit_script.py* change the **application_path** variable to the path of your boss.exe executable
 2. Inside the *example_submit_script.py* change the job option file extension (see **job_option_file_ext**) and the delimiter characters between the base filename and the index/arrayid of the job option file (see **job_option_filename_index_delimiter**)
 3. (optional) Inside the *example_submit_script.py*, you can also change the himster log filename and job name (see **job_name** and **log_file_url**)
+4. (optional) If you want to run the scripts from any directory, make sure that this directory is in the in the *$PATH* environment variable

-Thats it.
+Thats it!
 Now just run the your version of submit script via `./example_submit_script.py <path-to-directory-containing-job-option-files>`